BVI-Artefact: An Artefact Detection Benchmark Dataset for Streamed Videos: Proposed Database

 \subsection{Artefact Label Annotation}

 For each of the 480 sequences, we provide a binary label for each of the ten artefact types, indicating their presence.
 These labels were first annotated according to the artefact generation methods described above, and then confirmed through manual inspection to ensure that the labelled artefacts are indeed recognisable.
-As a result, for each source artefact, there are 80 (i.e. 16.7\%) positive videos (i.e. the artefact is visible), and for each non-source artefact, there are around 240 (i.e. 50\%) positive samples.
+As a result, for each source artefact, there are 80 (i.e. 16.7\%) positive videos (i.e. the artefact is visible)\footnote{This does not affect the use of this database for source artefact detection, as described in Section \ref{sec:benchmarking}}, and for each non-source artefact, there are around 240 (i.e. 50\%) positive samples.
 Additionally, for some non-source artefacts (i.e. \textit{spatial blur, dropped frames, black frames}), we also provided frame-level binary annotation.